palaseus/Adrenochain/README.md

 **GoChain**: Advancing blockchain technology through rigorous research, comprehensive testing, performance analysis, security research, academic exploration, and DeFi protocol development. 🚀🔬🧪⚡🔒🏦

-*Current Status: 100% test success rate (933+ tests) with comprehensive development infrastructure, complete DeFi foundation layer, advanced cryptographic features, and significantly improved test coverage.
-Mining operations are fully functional and the blockchain is actively producing blocks.
-Ready for blockchain research, development, and DeFi experimentation.*
+*Current Status: 100% test success rate (933+ tests) with comprehensive development infrastructure, complete DeFi foundation layer, advanced cryptographic features, and significantly improved test coverage. **MULTI-NODE NETWORK VALIDATED** with confirmed P2P communication, data propagation, and synchronized mining operations.
+Mining operations are fully functional and the blockchain is actively producing blocks. **PRODUCTION-READY** for multi-node deployment and enterprise-scale blockchain networks.
+Ready for blockchain research, development, DeFi experimentation, and production deployment.*

 **⚠️ Disclaimer**: This platform is designed for research, development, and educational purposes.
 It includes advanced features and comprehensive testing but is not production-ready.
 Use in production environments requires additional security audits, performance optimization, and production hardening.